Sir Thomas Barlow, 1st Baronet

-Life
+Early life

 Barlow was the son of a Lancashire cotton manufacturer and Mayor of Bolton, James Barlow (1821–1887).
 The family were well known as philanthropists in their home village of Edgworth, Lancashire where they funded charities connected with the Methodist church including the Children's Home.

 He studied as an undergraduate at Manchester and London.
 University College London (UCL) Bachelor of Medicine (BM) in 1873 and Doctor of Medicine (MD) 1874.

+Career

 He became a registrar at Great Ormond Street Hospital, and later a physician and in 1899 a consultant.
 He was professor at the UCL from 1895 to 1907, initially of paediatrics and later of clinical medicine.

 In 1883, he showed that infantile scurvy was identical with adult scurvy.
 Barlow's disease – infantile scurvy – is named after him.

-He was Royal Physician to Queen Victoria and attended her on her death, and to Edward VII and King George V.
+He was Royal Physician to Queen Victoria and attended her on her death, and to Kings Edward VII and George V.

 He was knighted as a Knight Commander of the Royal Victorian Order in March 1901, and in February 1902 he was created a Baronet, of Wimpole Street in St Marylebone in the County of London.
 He was President of the Royal College of Physicians from 1910–1914 and delivered their Harveian Oration in 1916 on the subject of Harvey, The Man and the Physician.
 He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1918.